-A clean pet is a healthy pet, and if you are committed taking care of it, then you must maintain cleaning them on a regular basis.
+A clean pet is a healthy pet, and if you are committed to taking care of it, then you must clean them and their environment on a regular basis.
 Their surroundings are even more important, especially if your pet is living in a cage.
-You’re running the risk of exposing your pet to bacterial growth, fungal infections, and some nasty diseases if you don’t keep it clean.
+You’re running the risk of exposing your guinea pig to bacterial growth, fungal infections, and some nasty diseases if you don’t keep it clean.

 Even with long-haired guinea pigs like Peruvian guinea pigs, they need regular grooming, but you should only bathe them once a month at most.
-You probably will only need to wash their bums when their coat gets soiled over there.
+You probably will only need to wash their bums when their coat gets soiled.

 There are a couple of reasons why you shouldn’t bathe your pet guinea pigs often:

 Your guinea pigs are excellent self-groomers especially the short-haired ones, so they don’t really need to hop on the bathtub often.
 So in most cases, you can just let them take care of their coat and fur themselves.

 • Bathing Them Removes the Natural Oils on Their Skin